TACC/CSC2018Institute/docs/day1/welcome_01.md

 ```
   'PuTTY' application
   'WinSCP application
-  Chrome/Firefox web browser
+  Web browser (Firefox/Chrome)
 ```

-You will also need a TACC account and to be added to our Training allocation on JetStream for launching Virtual Machines.
+You should each have a page with training account login information.

 ### Objectives for the Computational Science in the Cloud Summer Institute